quicklabby/kubernetes/README.md

-# Kubernetes 3 nodes Cluster Homelab
+# Kubernetes Cluster Homelab
+3 Nodes Cluster Homelab with Metallb via BGP and Traefik as Ingress Controller

 Hardware Used: